GabeScott/standard-works-vault/General Conference/2011 October - Missionaries Are a Treasure of the Church.md

 I am sure that some of you have experienced something similar to this.
 A number of missionaries serving in Japan have told me that their fathers, their mothers, their grandfathers, or their uncles have also served missions in Japan.

 I would like to express my sincere love, respect, and feeling of thankfulness for all the returned missionaries who have served around the world.
 I am sure that those you helped convert have not forgotten you.
-“How beautiful upon the mountains are the feet of him that bringeth good tidings ... !”1
+“How beautiful upon the mountains are the feet of him that bringeth good tidings!”[^1]

 I am one of those converts.
 I was converted at 17, when I was a high school student.
 The missionary who performed my baptism was an Elder Rupp from Idaho.
 He was recently released as a stake president in Idaho.
 I have not seen him since I was newly baptized, but I have exchanged e-mails with him and talked to him by telephone.
 I have never forgotten him.
 His kind, smiling face is etched into my memory.
 He was so happy when he learned that I was doing well.